sl-design-system/components/website/src/categories/components/spinner/usage.md

 ## Options

-With these options, you can tweak the appearance of the radio in Figma.
+With these options, you can tweak the appearance of the spinner in Figma.
 They are available in the Design Panel so you can compose the spinner to exactly fit the user experience need for the use case you are working on.

 |Item|Options|Description|
 |-|-|-|